KennethTrecy/chearmyp_reference/README.md

 ## Syntax Overview

 ## Origin
-Some parts of the repository was based from the [repository of the parser].
+Some parts of the repository was based from the [repository of the parser] and [Origenne Template].

 ## Parser
-The parser has been forked.
+The parser is on separate repository.
 Visit the [repository of the parser] for more details.

 ## Lexer
 The lexer has been forked.
 Visit the [repository of the lexer] for more details.